 Brian and I take these with us to hot destinations.
 I like that they dry quickly and are ready for water-based shore excursions.

-I literally lived in a Rashguard t-shirt in Mahogany Bay, Roatan, Grand Cayman, and my one day in Old San Juan.
+I literally lived in a Rashguard t-shirt in Mahogany Bay, Roatan, Grand Cayman, and my day in Old San Juan.
 But don’t limit the clothing for watersports; I used mine on hikes which offered no shade.

 Rashguard tops also add a layer of warmth if you’re in the Bahamas.
 Since the Bahamas are much closer to Florida, its waters aren’t too warm.
 By wearing another layer over your swimsuit, you’ll tolerate that water excursion a little better.